The Saga Fellowship is an official AmeriCorps program under the Corporation for National & Community Service (CNSC).

 Where do Saga Fellows work?

-Saga Fellows work in Chicago and New York City.
+Saga Fellows work in Chicago, New York City or Washington DC.
 In Chicago, we currently have partnerships with schools across the city.
 In New York City, we currently have partnerships with schools in 4 of the 5 boroughs (excluding Staten Island).
+Our current partnerships in Washington DC are all located within the Washington DC proper limits.

 How are Saga Fellows compensated?